CesiumGS/cesium-webpack-example/README.md

 ##### Configurations

-We've included two webpack configuration files in this repository. `webpack.config.js` contains the minimal recommended configuration for getting setup, and configuration for running the development server. `webpack.release.config.js` contains  an optimized configuration for production use.
+We've included two webpack configuration files in this repository. `webpack.config.js` contains the minimum recommended configuration for getting setup and configuration for running the development server. `webpack.release.config.js` contains an optimized configuration for production use.

 ### Requiring Cesium in your application

 Using either the `build` or `release` configurations provided, there are several ways to include Cesium in your application.
 There is the [CommonJS](http://requirejs.org/docs/commonjs.html) style syntax which uses `require`, and the newer [ES6](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) style syntax which uses the `import` keyword.
 Both are supported by webpack.

-You can also include all modules under the global Cesium object using `Cesium.js', or the individual modules.
+You can also include all modules under the global Cesium object using `Cesium.js`, or the individual modules.
 Requiring individual modules is preferred, resulting in smaller bundle sizes and better performance in your application.
 See the [Performance Configurations](#performance-configurations) section for more information on improving performance in your application.

+#### CommonJS `require`

+##### Require specific modules from Cesium (preferred over global)

+	var Color = require('cesium/Core/Color');
+	var c = Color.fromRandom();

-##### CommonJS Require
+##### Require the global Cesium object

  	var Cesium = require('cesium/Cesium');
  	var viewer = new Cesium.Viewer('cesiumContainer');

-##### ES6 Style Import

- 	import Cesium from 'cesium/Cesium';

 ##### Require Cesium static asset files

  	require('cesium/Widgets/widgets.css');

  	require('cesium/Assets/Textures/pin.svg');

+#### ES6 style `import`

-##### Require specific modules from Cesium
+##### Import specific modules specific modules from Cesium (preferred over global)

-	var Color = require('cesium/Core/Color');
-	var c = Color.fromRandom();

-or with ES6 Syntax:

 	import Color from 'cesium/core/Color';
 	var c = Color.fromRandom();

+##### Import the global Cesium object

+ 	import Cesium from 'cesium/Cesium';
+ 	var viewer = new Cesium.Viewer('cesiumContainer');

+##### Import Cesium static asset files

+	import 'cesium/Widgets/widgets.css';

+	import 'cesium/Assets/Textures/pin.svg';

 ### Using another Cesium location

-We've set the cesium Source location to be what's included with the cesium npm module.
+We've set the `cesiumSource` location to be the contents of the Cesium npm module.

 	var cesiumSource = path.resolve(__dirname, 'node_modules/cesium/Source');

-However, you may want to use a different version of cesium, like if you've cloned the cesium source code directly.
-Just set the cesium location to the appropriate path.
+If, however, you want to use a different version of Cesium— for example, if you've cloned the Cesium source code directly— just set the Cesium location to the appropriate path.

 	var cesiumSource = path.resolve(__dirname, '../path/to/cesium/Source');

-You could even point the cesium to a branch in GitHub or another url in your `package.json` file.
+You could even point to a branch in GitHub or another url in your `package.json` file.

-### Source Maps
+### Source maps

 Enable source maps in development for easier debugging.
 They are only available when using the development server.
 There are many [options](https://webpack.js.org/configuration/devtool/) available.
 The one suggested here is `eval` for a balance of fast build and rebuild time and allowing evaluation of the webpack generated code.